 Principal Risk Context Specific risks Possible impact Mitigation Regulatory and compliance As a listed entity, the VCT is subject to the UK Listing Rules and related regulations.
 Any breaches of relevant regulations could result in suspension of trading in the VCT's shares or financial penalties.
 Reduction in the NAV of the VCT due to financial penalties and a suspension of trading in its shares, also leading to loss of VCT status.
 The VCT Secretary and Administrator have a long history of acting for VCTs.
 The Board, Investment Adviser and Administrator also employ the services of reputable lawyers, auditors and other advisers to ensure continued compliance with its regulatory obligations.
-Operational - VCT level The VCT relies on the Investment Adviser, Administrator and other third parties to provide many of its services at the VCT level. leading to inadequate systems and controls or inefficient management of the VCT's assets and its reporting requirements.
-Service providers, predominantly mailings, misuse of data, non-compliance with key legislation, loss of assets, breach of legal duties and inadequate financial reporting. the Administrator engage experienced and reputable service providers, the performance of which is reviewed on an annual basis.
-The Directors and the Investment Adviser regularly review the service providers, including their internal controls and the procedures and policies they have in place Operational - portfolio level At the portfolio level, the VCT uses third party 0&M contractors managing the various sites.
-1these services, thereby leading to inadequate systems and controls or inefficient management of the VCT's assets.performance due to assets being offline and non-revenue generating.th ar or or or lev con to revenue generating.Maintenance and repairs not carried out in a timely manner.Re ou to The VCT, the Investment Adviser and the Administrator engage experienced and reputable service providers, the performance of which is reviewed on an ongoing basis.
+Operational - VCT level The VCT relies on the Investment Adviser, Administrator and other third parties to provide many of its services at the VCT level.
+Inferior provision of these services thereby leading to inadequate systems and controls or inefficient management of the VCT's assets and its reporting requirements.
+Service providers, predominantly the Registrar, hold Shareholders' personal data and there is a risk of an external shock (natural disaster or terrorist attack) or a cyber attack on a provider.
+Errors in Shareholder records, incorrect mailings, misuse of data, non-compliance with key legislation, loss of assets, breach of legal duties and inadequate financial reporting.
+The VCT, the Investment Adviser and the Administrator engage experienced and reputable service providers, the performance of which is reviewed on an annual basis.
+The Directors and the Investment Adviser regularly review the service providers, including their internal controls and the procedures and policies they have in place for preventing cyber attacks.
+Operational - Portfolio level At the portfolio level, the VCT uses third party 0&M contractors managing the various sites.
+Inferior provision of these services, thereby leading to inadequate systems and controls or inefficient management of the VCT's assets.
+Maintenance and repairs not carried out in a timely manner.
+Poor investment performance due to assets being offline and non-revenue generating.
+The VCT, the Investment Adviser and the Administrator engage experienced and reputable service providers, the performance of which is reviewed on an ongoing basis.
 At the portfolio level, technical reviews and studies are conducted on the assets as appropriate.
 Repair and reconfiguration work is carried out and 0&M procedures are revised to reduce dependence on overseas contractors and specialists.
 Economic, political and other external factors The VCT's investments are heavily exposed to the Feed in Tariff (FiT) regime.
 Events such as the Russian Federation's invasion of Ukraine, conflict in the Middle East, economic recession, increasing interest rates and inflation.
 Retrospective changes to the regimes.
 Changes in energy prices and inflation.
 An increase in inflation results in higher interest charges for the debt facility.
 A significant negative impact on performance in respect of regime changes, low inflation and energy prices reduces portfolio revenue.
-The Investment Adviser and Board members closely monitor policy and geo- political developments.
+The Investment Adviser and Board members closely monitor policy and geopolitical developments.
 However, the UK Government has a general policy of not introducing retrospective legislation.
 The Investment Adviser and Board regularly review the valuation model and its inputs.
 Higher energy prices and inflation can improve portfolio performance as returns are directly linked to both factors.